-We have three principal drivers of profit that generate diversified earnings streams for our business - underwriting income, fee income, and investment income.
+We have three principal drivers of profit that generate diversified earnings streams for our business: underwriting income, fee income, and investment income.
 Underwriting income is the income that we earn from our core underwriting business.
-By accepting the volatility that this business brings, we believe that we can generate superior long-term returns and achieve our vision.
+By matching desirable risk with efficient capital and accepting the volatility that this business brings, we believe that we can generate superior returns over the long-term.
 Fee income is the income that we earn primarily from managing third-party capital in our Capital Partners unit and is composed of management fee income and performance fee income.
 Investment income is income derived from the investment portfolio that we maintain to support our business.
-We take a disciplined approach in building a relatively conservative, well-structured investment portfolio with a focus on fixed income investments.
-Compared to underwriting income, we view fee income, in particular management fee income, and investment income, as relatively stable, less volatile, and capital efficient sources of income.
+We take a disciplined approach in building a relatively conservative, well-structured investment portfolio, with a focus on fixed income investments.
+Compared to underwriting income, we view fee income, especially management fee income, and investment income, as being relatively less volatile and as diversifying sources of income.